Fidencio Oviedo: 2015 season

 By January 2015, Mexican club Pachuca was firmly interested in Oviedo.
-Diego Alonso, Pachuca's coach, solicited Oviedo contratation.
+Diego Alonso, Pachuca's coach, solicited Oviedo's contract.
 During January 2015, Oviedo departed Cerro Porteño's pre-season training camp in Argentina to return to Paraguay to close his signing with Pachuca.
 The transfer did not ultimately go through, which was already documented and agreed to be a one-year loan.

 In March 2015, due to a previous act of indiscipline, he was not taken into account by Argentine coach Leonardo Astrada, and the club evaluated a transfer for him.
 In the same month, Oviedo returned to the squad when Astrada departed the club.
 First-team teammate Jonathan Fabbro admitted that he asked for Oviedo's return to the team.
 In July 2015, Oviedo returned to training from an injury.

 In September 2015, he signed a contract extension with Cerro Porteño until the end of 2016.

 In December 2015, HOY announced that Oviedo would not continue at Cerro Porteño for the following season and would be transferred or loaned.